bitwarden/contributing-docs/docs/getting-started/clients/desktop/native-messaging-test-runner.md

 ### Commands

-The commands folder contains the runable node scripts/commands.
+The commands folder contains the executable node scripts/commands.
 There is currently one file per native messaging command for testing.

 1. **`handshake`** Sends a `bw-handshake` command and establishes communication with the native